knorrsoupy/3DXR_Design-documentation/docs/index.md

 !!! info "**Who is This For?**"

-    This system is designed for **XR designers, developers, and researchers** looking to create intuitive and efficient **3D user interfaces** for AR, VR, and MR applications.
+    This system is designed for **XR designers, developers, and researchers** looking to create intuitive and efficient **3D user interfaces** for AR, VR, and MR for industrial metaverse.

 ## **What’s Inside?**
 - 📌 **Navigation Patterns** – Movement, UI placement, and interaction strategies.